Error: Bridge Service Not Running

 If the BFCSignalRBridge service cannot detect the terminal but the Bridge service is running, we need to check the connectivity and COM port setting of the device.

-Right Click on the Start menu (Windows 8 & 10) and select “Device Manager.”
+Right Click on the Start menu (Windows 8, 10 and 11) and select “Device Manager.”
 On Windows 7, click the Start menu and right click on “Computer” and select Manage.
 Then expand to Device Manager.

-Expand the Ports (COM & LPT) option and look for the Ingenico iPP3xx/iPP4xx entry.
+Expand the Ports (COM & LPT) option and look for the Ingenico iPP3xx/iPP4xx, Ingenico Lane3xxx or other Ingenico XXXXX entry.

 Does it have a “COM” value just after it?
 Make note of that value.
 If it does not have a value in parenthesis, double click on the item and click on the “Force Com Port” tab.